The Magician (Tóibín novel)

 The Magician, published in 2021, is a novel by Colm Tóibín.
 It is a fictional biography of German Nobel laureate Thomas Mann.

 Reception

 In a review for The New York Times, writer Jay Parini assessed The Magician as a "work of huge imaginative sympathy" and praised its "expansive and subtle rhythms" as satisfying and elegant.

 Lucy Hughes-Hallett of The Guardian recognised the work as "enormously ambitious" and felt Tóibín "exquisitely balanced" the private and public facets of Mann's life.
 Hughes-Hallet reserved special praise for Tóibín's "chilling account of his conversation with the financier and newspaper proprietor Eugene Meyer".

-Film adaptation

-An upcoming feature film adaptation titled 1949, directed by Paweł Pawlikowski and produced by Edward Berger, began filming in August 2025.